 Persuing the Ineffable is the new book of Michael Divine’s breath-taking artwork made in the 10 years following his first book, This Sublime Dance.
 This full color, cloth-bound, foil-stamped, hardcover book is beautifully crafted with full color, heavy weight, glossy pages, and a gold embossed dust jacket.

-The print run is limited to an edition of 750 and each copy is signed and numbered on a bound page.
-THe 220 page book features over 200 paintings and drawings with multiple fold out pages and giant full page details as well as contributing essays from Bill Moses and Violet Divine.
+The book is a limited of 750 and each copy is signed and numbered on a bound page.
+The 226 page book features over 200 paintings and drawings with multiple fold out pages and giant full page details as well as contributing essays from Bill Moses and Violet Divine.

 The casual observer asks: What do you call this style of art?

 The gallerist may say: This kind of art looks different from the art we show.

 And then the collector, the fan, says: It's beautiful.
 I love it.